Help! I think I have a mold problem in my home or workplace!

 I am a renter.
 What can I do if I suspect I have mold in my home?

 If you are a tenant and you think you have a mold problem, you should try to determine who is responsible for removing the mold by reviewing your lease agreement and contacting your landlord.
 Your local city, village, or township building or code enforcement department might also be able to provide assistance; especially if the mold growth is a result of water damage in your rental unit.

 What can I do if I suspect I have mold in my workplace?

-If you think you have a mold problem in your workplace, you should talk to your employer or contact the Michigan Occupational Safety and Health Administration at 1-800-866-4674 or visit their complaint website.
+If you think you have a mold problem in your workplace, you should talk to your employer or view the Michigan Occupational Safety and Health Administration web page or contact them at 800-866-4674.

 Where can I get additional information on mold?